compose-spec/compose-spec/spec.md

 driver: overlay
 ```

 Default and available values are platform specific.
-Compose specification do only define two specific values: `none` and `host`
+Compose specification do only define two specific values:
+`none` and `host`
 - `host` use the host's networking stack
 - `none` disable networking

 #### host or none

-The syntax for using built-in networks such as `host` and `none` is a little different, as such networks implicitely exists outside
+The syntax for using built-in networks such as `host` and `none` is a little different, as such networks implicitly exists outside
 the scope of Compose implementation.
 To use them one MUST define an external network with the name `host` or `none` and an alias that Compose implementation can use (`hostnet` or `nonet` in the following examples), then grant the service access to that network
 using the alias.